ElenaKoch-com/ElenaKoch-com.github.io/Cabbage.md

 > - type 2 – brown noise

 **Noise Level** knob:
-> Tunes the generated noise level in response to the vacuum cleaner output.
+> tunes the generated noise level in response to the vacuum cleaner output.

 **MIX** knob:
-> Controls the level of effect.
+> controls the level of effect.

 <mark>Sorry, I need to stop here due to NDA restrictions</mark>